Aloe Vera Leaves Not Plump? How to Get Thick Aloe Vera Leaves

 People have a misconception that the more water they will provide, the more the plant will take and store in the leaves, making it look plumpy.
 Contrary to this popular belief, the opposite is true, and overwatering might rot your plant and eventually kill it.

 With Aloes, the thing is the less you’ll water frequently, the more this plant will direct its leaves to store water, and they will become fleshy and full.
-And if you’ll water regularly, the foliage would lean and small.
+And if you’ll water regularly, the foliage will be thin and small.

 The best thing is to water it thoroughly whenever you discover a dry growing medium.